 By this initiative (click here to access Piedmont’s Diversity & Inclusion Initiative), Piedmont desires to provide employees with the opportunity to make their maximum contribution to Piedmont and to their own career development.
 The intention is to provide an equal employment opportunity program that will simultaneously serve the requirements of society, the law, sound business practices and individual dignity.

 The results that the Company achieves are determined in large part by how we perform — as individuals, as teams, and as a company.
 The means by which we focus our efforts, use our talents, manage our time and work together will also impact the degree of our success.
 Performance management is the organized method of monitoring results of work activities, collecting and evaluating performance results to determine achievement of goals, and using performance information to make decisions, allocate resources and communicate whether objectives are met.

-All employees receive an annual performance review.
+Employees receive an annual performance review.
 These evaluations are done in the same time frame as the review of annual incentive compensation.

-The Piedmont Office Realty Trust, Inc. (“Piedmont” or “the Company”) Vendor Code of Conduct (“the Code”) describes Piedmont’s expectations of how its vendors conduct business.
-All vendors engaged in providing products and services to Piedmont are expected to embrace this commitment to integrity by complying with the Code and communicating and enforcing the Code provisions throughout their organization and across their supply chain, including to sub-vendors and subcontractors.
+The Piedmont Office Realty Trust, Inc. Vendor Code of Conduct (“the Vendor Code of Conduct”) describes Piedmont’s expectations of how its vendors conduct business.
+All vendors engaged in providing products and services to Piedmont are expected to embrace this commitment to integrity by complying with the Vendor Code of Conduct and communicating and enforcing the Vendor Code of Conduct provisions throughout their organization and across their supply chain, including to sub-vendors and subcontractors.

 We require that our vendors understand the requirements of the Vendor Code of Conduct, operate in accordance with the expectations outlined in the Vendor Code of Conduct and comply, at a minimum, with all applicable laws, rules, regulations and standards within the geographies in which they operate.
 Click here for a complete copy of Piedmont’s Code of Vendor Conduct.